 If you ask anyone who know’s Texas’ night skies where the best ones can be found, you’ll probably hear the words “Big Bend” in their answer.
 That’s why we’ve put the two Big Bend options at the top of the list.

 Big Bend National Park is located where the Rio Grande makes its ‘big bend’ along the Texas-Mexico border.
 Located several hours from El Paso (the nearest big city), Big Bend is one of the least visited national parks in the country – which only helps to contribute to the lack of light pollution.
 For the park’s efforts to keep skies dark, Big Bend National Park was designated as a certified Dark Sky Park in 2012!
+We’ve got a whole guide to stargazing in Big Bend if you’re planning a trip.

 2. Big Bend Ranch State Park